MicahElliott/QWERkey/README.md

 Install [xcape](https://github.com/alols/xcape).

-If you think you'll want to tweak the layout, fork this repo.
+If you think you'll want to tweak the layout, fork this QWERkey repo.
 Otherwise, just clone it.

-You'll want X to enable this at startup, so put the following into your `.xinitrc`:
+You'll want X to enable QWERkey at start-up, so put the following into your `.xinitrc`:

     /path/to/qwerkey.zsh

-If you want to integrate a tiling window manager (i3), create a symlink to its config:
+If you want to integrate a tiling window manager (e.g., i3), create a symlink to its config:

-    ln -s /path/to/qwerkey.zsh ~/.i3/config
+    ln -s /path/to/qwerkey/i3config ~/.i3/config

 (Feel free to contribute a similar AwesomeWM or XMonad config.)